 Bill says, ‘it’s obvious you have found something wonderful.’

-I have just told a perfect stranger that I am having an affair, my husband doesn’t know, I am regularly beaten and aggressively fucked, I am a kitten with a Daddy, I’ve been to sex clubs and had threesomes and foursomes, I’ve told huge, complicated lies to cover my tracks.
+I have just told a perfect stranger that I am regularly beaten and aggressively fucked, I am a kitten with a Daddy, I’ve been to sex clubs and had threesomes and foursomes, I’ve told huge, complicated lies to hide my lifestyle from friends and family.
 And yet, what Bill sees is the shining, core truth: I have found something wonderful.